List of Dude, That's My Ghost! characters: Jane Wright

 Jane Wright is Spencer's mom.
 She is normally more level-headed than Hugh.
 She also loves to style hair and attends beauty school.
 Billy Joe Cobra's distant-cousin relationship to the Wrights has been implied to come from her side of the family.

 Jessica Wright

-Jessica Wright (voiced by Teresa Gallagher in English) is Spencer's 11-year-old sister.
+Jessica Wright (voiced by Nathalie Bienaimé in French and Teresa Gallagher in English) is Spencer's 11-year-old sister.
 She is very athletic and even has a black belt in karate (which appears to be her favorite sport).
 She can be a bit obnoxious at times, and believes her brother is very weird for "talking to himself".

 Mallory Merriman

 Mallory Merriman (voiced by Teresa Gallagher) is a pretty, popular girl who is extremely nice and friendly to everyone, including Spencer, Rajeev, and Shanila.

 Villains

 Madame X

-Madame X (voiced by Larissa Murray) is a mysterious woman who is an extremely obsessed fan of Billy Joe Cobra.
+Madame X (voiced by Nathalie Bienaimé in French and Larissa Murray in English) is a mysterious woman who is an extremely obsessed fan of Billy Joe Cobra.
 She has an enormous collection of BJC merchandise, pictures, and memorabilia, and makes it her mission to capture Billy and keep him in a jar, in order to complete her collection.
 She and Hoover appear to be the only other people (apart from Spencer and his friends) who are aware of Billy's existence and know how to see him.
 The upper portion of her face is always kept off-screen.